Nkelechi11/Nkelechi11/README.md

 ## About Me 🚀

-I'm a passionate **javascript engineer building web applications that solve the basic problems of today's business brands** with experience in **Javascript and Figma**.
+I'm a passionate **backend engineer building web applications that solve the basic problems of today's business brands** with experience in **python and machine learning models**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **Back End Development from ALX**
 - 🔭 Working on: **A mobile website for a food delivery organization**